esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 )
 from langchain_core.runnables.history import RunnableWithMessageHistory
 ```
-First we define a storage distionary and a configurable, so that we can save the history of a certain conversation based on a session_id.
+First define a storage distionary and a configurable, so that the history of a certain conversation can be saved based on a session_id.
 ```python
 store = {}
 config = {"configurable": {"session_id": "nlp_workshop"}}
 ```

-Then we can define a function that takes in this session_id and saves it in the storage.
+Then define a function that takes in this session_id and saves it in the storage.

 ```python
 def get_session_history(session_id: str) -> BaseChatMessageHistory: